Benderr-TP/personal-nightscout-docker/PROJECT-INFO.md

 ## Project Overview

-This is a production-ready Docker deployment for Nightscout (Continuous Glucose Monitoring visualization platform) with comprehensive DevOps tooling, Cloudflare tunnel integration, and Proxmox deployment support.
+This is a production-ready Docker deployment for Nightscout (Continuous Glucose Monitoring visualization platform) with comprehensive DevOps tooling and Cloudflare tunnel integration.

 ### Key Components